-What phones are compatible with Boost Mobile and Straight Talk?
+Boost Mobile vs. Straight Talk: What phones are compatible with Boost Mobile and Straight Talk?

 The easiest way to see if your phone will work with Boost Mobile is to enter the IMEI on Boost's website.
-Most unlocked phones will work on either of Boost Mobile's network excluding phones purchased from Sprint.
+Most unlocked phones will work on either of Boost Mobile's networks excluding phones purchased from Sprint.
 Boost sells phones as well including a decent range of Androids and iPhones.
 You will still need to pay for the phones outright but some of the lower-end models are very affordable.

 Pretty much any unlocked phone can be activated on Straight Talk thanks to its available networks.
 You can also check on Straight Talk's BYOD page if you want to be sure.
 If you're ready for a new phone, you can buy one from Straight Talk.
 You can choose from high-end Samsungs and iPhones down to cheap Androids.
 You can even sign up for a payment plan on some models.

-Which should you subscribe to?
+Boost Mobile vs. Straight Talk: Which should you subscribe to?